Sign In to Your Account

 Savvy investors currently stand to save as much as $1.00 - $3.00 per ounce by choosing silver rounds vs bullion coins including the American Silver Eagle, Canadian Maple Leaf, and a few others.
 Buying rounds means getting more silver for your money, while still getting beautiful, highly liquid, investment grade silver.

 As a result of poorly run government mints, supply issues frequently emerge with newly minted coins, making their premiums volatile.
 This makes silver rounds even more attractive during periods of high silver demand.
-As an example, the dysfunctional U.S. Mint, in particular, has suspended or rationed sales of Silver Eagles on a number of occasions.
+As an example, the dysfunctional U.S. Mint, in particular, has suspended or rationed sales when purchasing Silver Eagles on a number of occasions.
 This inevitably pushes coin premiums higher and often creates delays in shipping.

 Meanwhile, during periods of silver demand, supply of rounds remained plentiful, keeping a lid on premiums.
 Of course, this too could change.
 With ever-increasing demand for physical silver, even the more efficient and profit-oriented private mints could have a hard time keeping up with demand.
 Much of the demand for coins is diverted to rounds whenever government mints sell out or impose rationing.
 But, regardless of what happens, you can expect rounds to remain lower cost and more readily available than coins.